OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Abstract

 \section{Abstract}

-Automating scientific discovery in complex, experiment-driven domains requires more than iterative mutation of programs; it demands structured hypothesis management, environment interaction, and principled reflection.
-We present OR-Agent, a configurable multi-agent research framework designed for automated exploration in rich experimental environments.
-OR-Agent organizes research as a structured tree-based workflow that explicitly models branching hypothesis generation and systematic backtracking, enabling controlled management of research trajectories beyond simple mutation-crossover loops.
-At its core, we introduce an evolutionary-systematic ideation mechanism that unifies evolutionary selection of research starting points, comprehensive research plan generation, and coordinated exploration within a research tree.
-We introduce a hierarchical optimization-inspired reflection system in which short-term reflections act as verbal gradients, long-term reflections as verbal momentum, and memory compression as semantic weight decay, collectively forming a principled mechanism for governing research dynamics.
-We conduct extensive experiments across classical combinatorial optimization benchmarks as well as simulation-based cooperative driving scenarios.
-Results demonstrate that OR-Agent outperforms strong evolutionary baselines while providing a general, extensible, and inspectable framework for AI-assisted scientific discovery.
+Automating heuristic design in complex, experiment-driven domains requires more than iterative mutation of solution algorithms.
+Current LLM-based evolutionary methods often rely on stochastic mutation loops that lack long-term strategic planning and a formal mechanism to learn from historical failures, leading to inefficient exploration and redundant trials.
+To address this, we present OR-Agent, a multi-agent research framework designed for automated heuristic design in optimization problems with rich experimental environments.
+OR-Agent organizes heuristic search as tree-based workflow that explicitly models branching hypothesis generation and systematic backtracking.
+Furthermore, to address the lack of adaptive learning in current agents, we introduce a hierarchical, optimization-inspired reflection system in which short-term reflections act as verbal gradients, long-term reflections as verbal momentum, and memory compression as semantic weight decay — collectively forming a principled mechanism for governing research dynamics.
+Extensive experiments on classical combinatorial optimization problems (e.g., TSP, CVRP, bin packing) and simulation-based cooperative driving scenarios demonstrate that OR-Agent outperforms strong evolutionary search baselines.
 All code and experimental data are publicly available at \url{https://github.com/qiliuchn/OR-Agent}.